The Marlborough Business trust is an independent, non-profit organisation which provides business development services including...

 A very important part of the service Brian provides is matching businesses with local volunteer business mentors through Business Mentors NZ and supporting both mentors and clients through out these relationships.
 As a result he has seen first hand the benefits to both clients and the extended Marlborough community of a successful business mentor client relationship and is passionate about helping people and their businesses succeed.

 Sue holds a BCom from the University of Canterbury and qualified as a Chartered Accountant in 2005 working as a Senior Tax Consultant in Christchurch before moving to Marlborough.
-Having previously been a small business owner, she understands the many demands on those who own or manage a small business and the value in seeking an objective, outside perspective on business matters.
+Having been a small business owner and the previous Manager of the Business Trust, she understands the many demands on those who own or manage a small business and the value in seeking an objective, outside perspective on business matters.

-Beth owns her own business, Button Help, which focuses on training and assisting businesses to become the best and most efficient they can be.
-This includes one-on-one training on Social Media and Technology Tools as well as resource creation (creating documentation) for business owners who would rather work in their business than on their business.
+Beth owns her own business, Button Help, which focuses on digital marketing, training and assisting businesses to become the best and most efficient they can be.
+This includes management of Social Media accounts, one-on-one training on Social Media and Technology Tools, and resource creation (creating documentation) for business owners who would rather work in their business than on their business.
 With a varied background from large organisations to small, Beth brings common sense and a fresh viewpoint for the businesses she works, assisting them in getting systems and strategies in place to help them move forward.

-As well as running her business Beth is active in the community, being on Boards and Committees for Volunteer Marlborough, Selmes Garden Trust, Hospice Marlborough as well as Business Trust Marlborough.
-She is the organiser of a monthly business ladies breakfast called The Network Room and is a business mentor.
+As well as running her business Beth is active in the community, being on other Boards and Committees as well as Business Trust Marlborough.
+She is also one of our business mentors.

-In her free time Beth loves to spend time with her husband, enjoying the amazing food and wine from this region (both cooking and eating!), as well as being a keen scrapbooker, mixed media artist and sewer - she always has a project or two on the go and loves to share these passions with other people.
+In her free time Beth loves to spend time with her husband and young daughter, enjoying the amazing food and wine from this region (both cooking and eating!), as well as being a keen scrapbooker, mixed media artist and sewer - she always has a project or two on the go and loves to share these passions with other people.